JetBrains/ij-perf-report-aggregator/readme.md

 ## Dashboard Editing

-Directory `dashboard` contains Vue.js application built using [Element](https://element.eleme.io/#/en-US) Desktop UI Library.
+Directory `dashboard` contains Vue.js application built using [Element Plus](http://element-plus.org/) Desktop UI Library.

- * `yarn --cwd dashboard` to install dependencies.
-[Yarn](https://classic.yarnpkg.com/en/docs/install/) is recommended, do not use NPM.
+ * `pnpm i` to install dependencies. [pnpm](https://pnpm.js.org/en/installation/) is recommended, do not use Yarn or NPM.
- * `yarn --cwd dashboard serve` to start a dev server with hot-module-replacement.
+ * `pnpm serve` to start a dev server with hot module replacement.

 To change dashboard, edit your dashboard page `*Dashboard.vue`, for example `IntelliJDashboard.vue` or `SharedIndexesDashboard.vue`.

-`LineChartComponent` or `ClusteredChartComponent` supports `metrics` property.
+`LineChartCard` or `BarChartCard` supports `measures` property.
 Specify desired metric.
 Multiple metrics are supported, but keep in mind that each metric means chart series and overuse can make chart unreadable.

 If metric is extracted from report to field, just use it's field name.